dkrathi457/Twitter-Sentiment-PCA/microsoft_analysis.md

 load('data/testdata_corpus.RData')
 ```

-A quick wordcloud of the tweets reveals the 100 key words used:
+A quick wordcloud of the tweets reveals the 100 most commonly used words:

 ```r
 pal2 <- brewer.pal(8,"RdBu")